LukasMurdock/LukasMurdock.github.io/_posts/2020-04-24-real-skills-conference.md

 ”Thank you to all of you for your input and choice to show up.
 Thank you for the opportunity to connect.”

 ## Note from Seth
-When you’re in the middle of a slog, it feels like there all there is and there’s never going be another side.
+When you’re in the middle of a slog, it feels like that’s all there is and there’s never going be another side.
 But then out of the blue, somebody shows up and makes something a little bit better.
 And if enough people make something a little bit better it starts to compound.

 It doesn’t take authority to make something better, it never comes from where you expect—from the top, from the people who are supposedly responsible.
 It always, always comes from someone who cares.
 Someone who has chosen to see possibility as opposed to just despair.